 Apex RTS Streamer costs around $2000, too much for a PC with a Ryzen 5 5600 CPU with a stock cooler.

 You will not pay a hefty amount for a PC with a mid-range processor.
-But this is when the “Discount” kicks in, Apex Gaming PC trick the customer by saying that they will give you a discount of 25% on each product.
+But this is when the “Discount” kicks in, Apex Gaming PC tricks the customer by saying that they will give you a discount of 25% on each product.

 So, a $2000 product now costs you $1500.
 Just ask yourself, is it worth buying for even $1500?
 Not at all.
 So there’s no value for the money in an Apex Gaming PC machine, this is my final opinion.